drojdjou/squareroot.js/tutorials/content/understanding-buffers.md

+##Buffers

+Buffer are a fundamental part of the engine - the define the shape of things to be rendered.
+The can do it in a variety of different ways.
+The shapes can be 3d meshes, triangles, lines or particles systems.
+The `SQR.Buffer` class allows you to create and manage any buffer possible.
+On top of that there is a utility called `SQR.Primitives` that has a bunch of functions to easily create primitives shapes such as cubes, spheres, cylinders etc...

+Please see this [commented code](../tutorials/understanding-buffers.html) example for a very basic buffer setup.

 ##Layouts

-The concept of a buffer layout is derived from strides.
+The concept of a buffer layout is derived from WebGL strides.
 Strides are an alternative way to organize data in WebGL buffers.

 Typically every vertext attribute - such as position, normal or texture coordinate, is stored in a separate buffer.
-Stirdes allow to keep all the data in one biffer which is far more efficient.
+Stirdes allow to keep all the data in one buffer which is far more efficient.
 A stride represents all the attributes aligned one after the other in a pattern repeated as many times as the geometry has attributes.

 For example let's take a buffer that has the following layout:
 ```